 Dr. Varmus called out the academic community for continuing to place outsized importance on publications in the old guard, high Impact Factor journals(e.g. Nature, Science, Cell) when making career decisions for faculty and researchers, while discounting publications in OA journals.
 Though he hoped for this to change, he acknowledged that even well-regarded OA journals like PLOS Medicine have thus far failed to break into people’s perceptions of what constitutes the top tier.

-- “Plan S: Opportunities for the Future of Scholarly Publishing” will be available in the SSP library in late November.
+- “Plan S: Opportunities for the Future of Scholarly Publishing” and other webinars are available for free in the SSP library.

 News contribution by SSP member, Michael Casp.
 Michael is the Director of Business Development and Production Services Coordinator with J&J Editorial, LLC.